 I have been fortunate enough to have the experience of teaching in the university setting.

 My teaching philosophy boils down to doing > learning, and I structure my courses to mimic the output and expectations that students can expect to encounter in the real world.
 This is not to dismiss learning, it is just to say that learning all the things in the world is useless if you do not apply the knowledge and actually do stuff.
-My students were exposed to insights and experiences I have gleaned from working for myself, with clients, in a mid-size private company, and in a public institution.
+My students were exposed to insights and experiences I have gleaned from working with small business clients, as part of a mid-size private company, and within a public institution.

 Interactive Multimedia IIFall Semester 2016/17

 This course was the second in the Scripps School of Visual Communication's "Interactive Multimedia" major sequence, and it introduced students to website development.
 The first course familiarized students with web design principles, information architecture, and what HTML and CSS are and how to read them.
 My course introduced students to the technical architecture of the internet and quickly threw them into topics such as the Document Object Model (DOM), understanding HTML code and document structure, CSS rules and inheritance, and culminated to building a full website for themselves.

 Being my first experience in teaching a college course, it taught me a lot about myself and about teaching.
 I realized that even with a deep knowledge of the topic, if I could not relate it in simple terms and reinforce concepts with directed practice then students would struggle to actually understand what was being demonstrated.
 After guiding students through coding exercises as a class, it became clear that students responded better to recieving a task to accomplish using course concepts than they did to following along and copying code examples.
 It was humbling (to say the least) to read the anonymous course evaluations and it definitely gave me points to work on for the future.